CTXY/VerifAI/README.md

 ## Quick Start ##

 ## Dataset ##
 In our paper, we use tabular and textual data to construct a data lake.
 The text files are in *./data/missing_value_imputation/wikipages.jsonl* .
-Also, you can get the tabular data from [this](https://drive.google.com/file/d/1-BPOYgC9sDIJ2c5GBj2qprisGuF__TDr/view?usp=share_link), and put them in the *./data/missing_value_imputation* and *./data/tabfact* folders respectively.
+Also, you can get the tables from [this](https://drive.google.com/file/d/1-BPOYgC9sDIJ2c5GBj2qprisGuF__TDr/view?usp=share_link), and put them in the *./data/missing_value_imputation* and *./data/tabfact* folders respectively.

 ## Running Code ##
 You can run index.ipynb, retrieve.ipynb, generate_by_chat.ipynb and verify.ipynb step by step.